Over the most recent 4 weeks in Christchurch 86% of property investors found a tenant with 4 weeks of vacancy or less.

 However, this changes frequently.
 Sometimes landlords read this article and say: "But my property has 6 weeks of vacancy.
 You said it would only have 2-4 weeks."

 Yes, 2-4 weeks is a good conservative estimate.
-Over half of properties find a new tenant in this time.
+Over half of properties usually find a new tenant in this time.
 But, there is still a small percentage that will take longer to rent.

 Your property could rent more quickly, although it could rent more slowly.